Fxztam/FormsFileWatcher/README.md

 # FormsFileWatcher
-Forms modules for testing of the File Watcher Service.
+Forms modules for testing the File Watcher Service.